openebs-archive/openebs-docs/docs/onpremise_soluions.md

 ## Setting Up OpenEBS with Kubernetes on a Local Machine

-The following procedure helps you setup and use OpenEBS on a local machine.
+The following procedure helps you setup and use OpenEBS on a local machine:

-### Prerequisites
+### Prerequisites:

 -   Vagrant (\>=1.9.1)
 -   VirtualBox (\>=5.1)